ranky/media-bundle/README.md

   * Gifsicle
   * Svgo
   * Cwebp
-* Generate thumbnails with 4 types of breakpoint with the following default sizes:
+* Generate thumbnails with 4 types of breakpoint (responsive formats) with the following default sizes:
   * **Large:** [1024], I only put the width because that way the height is automatically calculated by saving the aspect ratio.
 Although you can change it, you can see it in [configuration](#configuration)
   * **Medium:** [768]
   * **Small:** [576]